The LDBC Social Network Benchmark: Output Data

-The generic schema is given in \autoref{table:update_stream_generic_schema}, while the concrete schema of each insert operation is given in \autoref{table:update_stream_schemas}.
+The generic schema for the Interactive update streams is given in \autoref{table:update_stream_generic_schema}, while the concrete schemas of each insert operations is given in \autoref{table:update_stream_schemas}.
 The update stream files are generated in the \texttt{social\_network/} directory and are grouped as follows: